 Checking over December 2016 and January 2017 it looks like 78% of you are using a desktop, 17.5% a mobile and 4.5% a tablet.

-In the first instance I've been playing with the CSS so that the left-hand menu vanishes if the display screen is less than 780 pixels wide.
+In January 2018 I adjusted the CSS so that the left-hand menu vanishes if the display screen is less than 780 pixels wide.
 Instead there is a 'hamburger' icon at the top-left of the page that can be used to load just the navigation menu when required.
 When loaded on its own, the menu buttons are larger and further apart to help those with large fingers and small screens.

 I picked on 780 pixels as it means things are normal on an iPad in landscape mode but you get the new approach if you switch to portrait - also an easy way for me to check things.
 I don't have a swathe of devices to check things on - so please feel free to complain if the site doesn't render properly on your particular phone or tablet (or computer).